PatrickRWright/share/review.md

 * "People who don’t want to do reviews will expendconsiderable energy explaining why reviews don’t fit their culture, needs, or time constraints."

 # Overcoming resistence:
+* "Lack of knowledge is easy to correct if people are willing to learn."
+* "The attitudes and behaviors that managers exhibit affect how well reviews will work inan organization."

 # Communication examples: